 As CD, I was the quintessential player-coach, both directing and critiquing the work from the designers on my team, as well as getting my own hands dirty (figuratively speaking; my computer and desk are impeccably clean).

+Remember this company?
+It was cool once, before a disastrous acquisition of Nextel that led to its eventual death at the hands of T-Mobile.
 This is where my professional career began.
 And it began in a place fairly uncommon for designers: as a developer.
-You see, though design has always been in my blood—I created my first logo in 6th grade, for our baseball team—I was afraid of the job prospects awaiting me if I went to art school or got a graphic design degree.
-So I chose to learn something completely new instead: computer science.
+You see, though design has always been in my blood, I chose to learn something completely new instead of defaulting to art school: programming.

-I don't regret that (this website wouldn't exist without that CS background), but the path it led me down could only sustain me for so long, as it deviated further and further from the creative world.
+I don't regret that (this website wouldn't exist without that computer science background), but the path it led me down could only sustain me for so long, as it deviated further and further from the creative world.

-So, after some years in the development and product management world, I forced my way onto the User Experience Design (UXD) team at Sprint, and began creating motion graphics prototypes and experiences to wow and woo top executives into funding our concepts.
-I crafted the way we "sold" our projects internally, and also unofficially served as the bridge between our designers and developers as we built apps that served around 50 million users.
+So, after some years in the development and product management world, I forced my way onto the User Experience Design (UXD) team at Sprint, and began creating motion graphics prototypes and experiences to wow top executives—and woo them into funding our projects.
+I crafted the way we "sold" our projects internally, and I also unofficially served as the bridge between our designers and developers as we built apps that served around 50 million users.

 Over the years—and especially in the nine months I spent between leaving Sprint and joining MAKE Digital—I've done a variety of creative projects from the comfort of my home, loosely under the endeavor I lovingly call "Baums Away Design."
 (Hey, when you have a name like Hannebaum, you make the best of it.)